Travelling. Long haul or a few days worth of just wandering. Why do I do it anyway?

 After taking the 11-km bike ride, you can now explore Bantayan Downtown, home of Cebu’s oldest Parish Church – Saints Peter and Paul Church.
 You can have a walk at the town plaza, seeing some well-preserved houses designed during the Spanish colonization.
 The Bantayan Public Market is also a walking distance from the area.

 After going around the surrounding town and market.
 Bike to Ogtong Cave Resort.
 The resort landscape is pretty basic and the only thing that makes it special is the underground cavern.
 It can get pretty crowded with tourist though, as for me personally, it is okay to miss this location.
 There are a number of caves in Bantayan.
 The one in Brgy.
-Atop-Atop was a favorite hangout place of the guerillas during the Wold War II.
+Atop-Atop was a favorite hangout place of the guerillas during the World War II.

 Island Hop and Snorkel

 Rent a boat for 1,200php (20USD) to go to Virgin Island.
 Along Sta.
-Fe just walk around and approach any boatman and they’d offer you to take you island hopping.
+Fe just walks around and approach any boatman and they’d offer you to take you island hopping.
 Virgin island has white powdery sand and the best thing about that place is along the shore there are plenty of fish. ou don’t even need to go out and snorkel.
 Just stay still and the fishes will come to you.
 If you’re afraid to go out to the deep, this is the place for you.

 Pause and Enjoy.